Patient Resources

 Your Urologist may order a simple urodynamic test to assess the function of your bladder and its ability to empty steadily and completely.
 These tests usually require a referral to a specialist.
 Tests include:

-• Measuring urine left in the bladder.
+Measuring urine left in the bladder.
 This test is important if your bladder doesn’t empty completely when you urinate or experience urinary incontinence.
 Remaining urine (postvoid residual urine) may cause symptoms identical to an overactive bladder.
+To measure residual urine after you have voided, an ultrasound scan of your bladder may be performed.

-• Measuring urine flow rate.
+Measuring urine flow rate.
 To measure the volume and speed of your voiding, you may be asked to urinate into a uroflowmeter.
 This device translates the data into a graph of changes in your flow rate.

+Testing bladder pressures.
+Urodynamics testing measures pressure in your bladder and in the surrounding region during bladder filling.
+During this test, your Urologist uses a thin tube (catheter) to fill your bladder slowly with warm water.
+Another catheter with a pressure-measuring sensor is placed in your rectum or, if you’re a woman, in your vagina.
 This procedure can identify whether you have involuntary muscle contractions or a stiff bladder that’s not able to store urine under low pressure.
 You may be asked to void during the study (pressure-flow study), which can also measure the pressure used to empty your bladder and indicate whether or not you have a bladder blockage (obstruction).
 An obstruction — from an enlarged prostate in men or pelvic organ prolapse in women — can lead to symptoms of overactive bladder.
+This test is generally used for people who have neurologic diseases that affect the spinal cord.

 Your Urologist is likely to recommend a combination of treatment strategies to relieve your symptoms.